ucb-stat133/stat133-fall-2017/hws/post01-first-post.md

 You can talk about any of the things that we've covered so far in the first six weeks of the course.
 Or you could also choose a topic you are very interested in, but that hasn't been covered yet.

 Regardless of your chosen topic(s), you should write beyond the extent of what was covered in lecture/labs.
-For example, if you decide to talk about vectors, don't just simply regurgitate the notions of atomicity, coercion, vectorization, recycling, and sudscripting with bracket notation.
+For example, if you decide to talk about vectors, don't just simply regurgitate the notions of atomicity, coercion, vectorization, recycling, and subscripting with bracket notation.
 Instead, show an interesting example(s) in which you describe your audience the application of such notions.

 Likewise, you should do some research, and include at least seven references.
 These could be data sets, posts, videos, books, articles, websites, etc.